-BACKGROUND: Beginning in October, Planning worked with each department to update their capital projects.
-In response to City Council feedback, Staff revised the CMMP to minimize expenditures from the General Fund, particularly over the next several years.
-To that end, any General Fund projects that have not already commenced have been rescheduled to later years, employing the category rankings agreed upon by City Council on November 9, 2021 (Resolution 2021-71) to prioritize them.
+BACKGROUND: Beginning in October, Planning has worked with each department to update their capital projects.
+In response to City Council feedback, this year Staff has revised the CMMP to minimize expenditures from the General Fund, particularly over the next several years.
+To that end, most General Fund projects that have not already commenced have been rescheduled to later years, employing the category rankings agreed upon by City Council on November 9, 2021 via Resolution 2021-71, to prioritize projects.

-The Technical Advisory Committee (TAC), consisting of the City Manager, Finance Director, Public Works Director and Planning Director, met on December 9, 2021 to review 11 projects submitted for funding in FY23.
+The Technical Advisory Committee (TAC), consisting of the City Manager, Finance Director, Public Works Director and the Planning Director, met on December 9, 2021 to review 11 projects submitted for funding in FY23.
 Department directors reviewed the TAC's comments on December 22, 2021.

-This is the second draft of the CMMP.
-Staff revised this draft in response to Council feedback received on January 11, 2022.
-The final CMMP document will be presented for review and approval in April.
+This is the final draft of the CMMP.
+Staff revised this draft in response to Council feedback received on January 11 and March 22, 2022.

-DISCUSSION: Last year Council reviewed and approved the FY22-31 CMMP, with 69 projects and total requests of \$222,336,805 over ten years.
+DISCUSSION: Last year City Council reviewed and approved the FY22-31 CMMP, with 69 projects and total requests of \$222,336,805 over ten years.
 The first year of the CMMP is the most important because the financial figure represents what is approved to be budgeted.
 City Council approved \$41,898,546 to fund FY22 projects, with approximately half coming from grants.

-The FY23-32 Draft CMMP presented for your review and comment proposes 53 projects, including the Rolling Stock and Facilities Maintenance Plans, at a cost of \$178,871,982 over the next ten years.
-The FY23 portion of the Draft CMMP proposes 12 projects for a total cost of \$32,679,227, with \$5,694,230 coming from the General Fund and \$17,483,500 from grants and other external funding.
+The FY23-32 Draft CMMP presented for your review and comment proposes 53 projects, including the Rolling Stock and Facilities Maintenance Plans, at a cost of \$177,899,705 over the next ten years.
+The FY23 portion of the Draft CMMP proposes 15 projects for a total cost of \$32,051,950, with \$5,989,230 coming from the General Fund and \$17,483,500 from grants and other external funding.